 You can stand in the courtyard admiring the balcony yourself as well as gazing upon the golden statue of Juliet found in the corner.

 As we’re focusing on the romance of Verona today, you will also find many people from around the world writing notes to Juliet about love and heartbreak.

-There are also lots of love graffiti notes on the walls leading to the courtyard to bring us into the more modern age, which help to give you the idea of just how many people visit this courtyard and house.
+There are also lots of love graffiti notes on the walls leading to the courtyard to bring us into the more modern age, which helps to give you an idea of just how many people visit this courtyard and house.

 Leading your walk away from Juliet’s house, you will find Piazza dei Signori, off to the side of the more famous Piazza Erbe.

 Piazza Dei Signori has a statue of Dante in its centre and with Dante being a philosopher and poet, it seems fitting to include a visit to his statue in this romantic itinerary.

 But this wouldn’t be the only reason for coming here.
 Piazza Dei Signori also has an iconic building here with cream and terracotta walls.

 My suggestion would be to sit near the Dante statue and marvel at this building whilst you contemplate the finer things in life such as love, happiness and living in the moment.

 Sightseeing Spots #4 & #5: Ponte Pietra and Ponte Scaligero

 Similarly to Venice, Verona is also home to plenty of beautiful bridges across its emerald canal that are both pleasing to look at but also have a lot of history related to them.